Inés de la Torre, 1st Countess of la Torre: Appointment

 Inés de la Torre was a daughter of Juan de Saavedra el Turquillo and Francisca Enríquez de Sandoval, and a cousin to the influential favorite of Philip III of Spain, Francisco Gómez de Sandoval, 1st Duke of Lerma.
 She was heiress of the house of Saavedra.
 She married Per Afán de Ribera y Guzmán, señor de la Torre de la Reina.

 Inés de la Torre served as lady-in-waiting to the queen, Margaret of Austria, Queen of Spain.
 As a widow, she was created the first Countess de la Torre by the king.

-In 1615, was appointed head of the ladies-in-waiting of Anne of Austria prior to her departure from Spain to her wedding to Louis XIII of France.
+In 1615, was appointed head of the ladies-in-waiting of Anne of Austria prior to her departure from Spain to her wedding to Louis XIII.

 In an effort to retain their influence upon Anne in France, king Philip III and the Duke of Lerma appointed people they regarded a loyal to themselves to the offices of the household that was to accompany her to France, and as cousin to the duke of Lerma, Inés de la Torre, was given the highest position and expected to protect the interests of Spain at the French court.
 She was instructed by the Spanish king to make sure that Anne retained her life rules in France, and she was also to give him regular reports of his daughters doings.